shamvoke/shamvoke/src/_posts/2026-09-10-7zip-the-last-archive-tool-you-will-ever-need.md

 Once installed, it works beautifully alongside file managers like Dolphin, giving you right-click compression and extraction without needing to open a separate app. 🔥

-If you’ve read my earlier post on Dolphin [my favourite file manager](/blog/top-5-dolphin-file-manager-tips-for-enhanced-productivity), you already know how powerful that combo is.
+If you've read my earlier post on Dolphin [my favourite file manager](/blog/top-5-dolphin-file-manager-tips-for-enhanced-productivity), you already know how powerful that combo is.

 ![7-Zip screenshot on arch linux](https://res.cloudinary.com/deudsgjbm/image/upload/v1789159934/Screenshot_7zip_gocw4m.webp)

 <small>A Screenshot of 7-Zip on Arch Linux, Dolphin file manager.</small>

-### So Why Isn’t It the Default?
+### So Why Isn't It the Default?

 Good question.